 Mutual Fund Fraud

 Critically important is the distinction between Class A and Class B shares.
-Class B shares charge a significantly higher annual expense (12b-1 fee) to the fund holder than do Class A shares, which means your investment performance is constantly getting charged more in expenses than is necessary.
-Also, Class A shares offer investors breakpoints in commissions charged, whereas B shares do not.
+Class B shares charge a significantly higher annual expense (12b-1 fee) to the fund holder than do Class A shares.
+This means that your investment performance is constantly being charged more in expenses than perhaps is necessary.
+Also, Class A shares offer investors breakpoints in commissions charged, whereas Class B shares do not.
 If an investor buys a certain dollar amount of a fund (or from a family of funds), the investor is entitled to a discounted commission.
+Class B shares may deprive the investor of commission discounts, while charging the customer more than necessary in commissions.
 Obviously, if the investor is paying less in commissions, the broker is receiving less in commissions.

 Before purchasing B shares in a mutual fund, your broker should perform a careful analysis to determine whether Class B shares are suitable for you.
 Part of this analysis includes the broker determining how long you plan to hold the fund, the size of your investment, the expenses you will pay for each different class of shares, and whether you qualify for commission discounts or other breakpoints.